Rhosygilwen: Cultural venue

 The estate of Rhosygilwen, covering 50 acre, is a cultural venue, retreat and events centre.
 The main house, coach house and gated entrance are listed buildings.
 Neuadd y Dderwen (The Oak Hall) is a carbon neutral 250-seat building that has attracted such performers as Catrin Finch, Shân Cothi and Maddy Prior.
 In June 2023, BBC Radio's Any questions? was broadcast from Rhosygilwen.

 Menter Rhosygilwen

 Menter Rhosygilwen is a limited company whose purpose is "Support activities to performing arts", and has four directors, including Glen Peters.
 A music bursary was launched in 2024, which was increased in 2025 owing to the high standards.

 Pembrokeshire Book Festival

 Rhosygilwen hosts the annual Penfro Book Festival.

 Renewable energy

 This aspect of Rhosygilwen is supported by Western Solar whose director, Dr Glen Peters, is the owner of Rhosygilwen estate.
 In 2011 the first solar energy farm in Wales was installed at Rhosygilwen, with 10,000 panels in a field of 6 acre.
 Dr Peters was appointed MBE in the 2025 King's Birthday Honours "For services to Green Energy and Eco Housing".
-To support the estate in the winter months, a wind turbine was installed in 2025.
+To support the estate in the winter months, a 600kW wind turbine was planned in 2023 and installed in 2025.